 - $[i] to mobilelistitem (the name of this item may be like mobilelistitem_X)

 - Switch to the startScreen > DESIGN panel and unfold the EVENTS tab from the bottom.

 - For the COMPONENT, select startScreen.

 - For the ACTION > Invoke service, select your service, and click on the Save button under the EVENTS tab:

 To test the app, simply click the Test button inside the App Builder.
-The app will launch in the browser and you should see the users from the database:
+The app will launch in the browser and you should see the users' records from the database:

 Want to Know More?

 To learn how to expose a relational database via REST APIs and use it an Ionic 5 Mobile application, check this document or watch the video tutorial about How to Build an App with API Express and External REST API for JQM framework.